-But, I do care enough to try to keep a balance, which means devoting some time each day to a kind of review.
+But, I do care enough to try to keep a balance, which means devoting some time most days to a kind of review.
 What I have done (or not done); could have done differently; how my thoughts/words/actions may have affected others; what underlying motivations did I have?
 I also have to guard against getting too dark or too light in my perceptions (those ever-present polarities again).
 Does it work?
 Well, I can only say that I haven’t totally given up yet.

-I feel somewhere in my being there is a guardian, a monitor, a mediator, an inquisitor who asks subtle, but important questions that redirect me, and allow me to see me--sometimes at my worst and sometimes at my best, as Rumi suggests: sometimes full, sometimes crescent."
+I feel somewhere in my being there is a guardian, a monitor, a mediator, an inquisitor who asks subtle, but important questions that redirect me, and allow me to see me--sometimes at my worst and sometimes at my best, as Rumi suggests: like the moon--sometimes full, sometimes crescent."
 This "companion" also helps me to experience life, feel joy in the curve and color of a flower, the flight of a bird, the brilliance of a star, the shining faces of my grandchildren.

 As I age, I am also aware of an urgency to live life to the fullest—to eat, drink and be merry with those I care about, to learn more, to see more clearly, to understand more.
 I am also aware that this urgency sometimes makes me a foolish, selfish, melancholic whiner--falling right into the behavior and attitudes which are un-mistakably those of “getting older,” and which I have often detested in others!